UST-QuAntiL/quantil-docs/docs/user-guide/execution-environments/software-platform.md

 ![alt text](./../images/software_platform/Dereference_Cloud_Service_-_Step_1.1.PNG "Dereference single cloud service")

-Alternatively, use the check-boxes to select multiple cloud services and then click on the ``Master Delete button`` to unlink all selected cloud services.
+Alternatively, use the check-boxes to select multiple cloud services and then click on the ``Master Delete Button`` to unlink all selected cloud services.

 !!! note
-    ``Master Delete button`` will only appear if at least one cloud service has been selected.
+    The ``Master Delete Button`` will only appear if at least one cloud service is selected.

 ![alt text](./../images/software_platform/Dereference_Cloud_Service_-_Step_1.2.PNG "Dereference multiple cloud services")